redis-developer/banking-agent-semantic-routing-demo/README.md

-# Semantic Routing with Redis: A Banking Chatbot"
+# Semantic Routing with Redis: A Banking Chatbot

 A banking chatbot with semantic routing and slot-filling orchestration.
 Built with FastAPI, LangGraph, RedisVL Semantic Router, LangChain tools, and Next.js frontend.